How to Calculate Paid Vacation for Hourly Employees

 Daily

-The daily accrual rate is another rate that is ideal for part-time employees.
+The daily hourly rate is another accrual rate that is ideal for part-time employees.
 The only requirement is that the part-time employees work full eight-hour shifts.
 If the employees only work partial shifts or varying shifts, it may be better to choose a different accrual method.

 Calculation Example: